 Bountiful storage space includes map pockets on the front doors, three cupholders, twin glove boxes, a small shelf below the left dashboard and two open in-dash bins.
 A deep trunk holds 13.6 cubic feet of cargo.
 An optional split rear seatback folds flat without removing the headrests.
 Seatback releases are located in the middle, instead of on outboard positions, so both are easy to reach without stretching across the car.

-A 1.5-liter four-cylinder engine with variable-valve technology produces 108 horsepower and mates with a standard five-speed-manual or optional four-speed-automatic transmission.
+Under the Hood A 1.5-liter four-cylinder engine with variable-valve technology produces 108 horsepower and mates with a standard five-speed-manual or optional four-speed-automatic transmission.

-Antilock brakes are optional, and daytime running lights are standard.
+Safety Antilock brakes are optional, and daytime running lights are standard.
 Side-impact airbags are not available.

-Engine output might be modest, but acceleration is quite peppy more so with the manual gearbox, which tends to be the case with most small cars.
+Driving Impressions Engine output might be modest, but acceleration is quite peppy more so with the manual gearbox, which tends to be the case with most small cars.
 Although the ECHO feels a trifle more vulnerable to wind gusts than some vehicles, its easy to drive, and it handles in a competent manner.
 Ride comfort also is satisfying, though its not necessarily better than that of some competitors.
 A modest price, Toyotas reputation for reliability and its attractive fuel economy help to enhance the ECHOs value.

 Roominess may be the greatest benefit for most buyers.
 The ECHO is rigorously functional and well-designed, and it makes clever use of a relatively small interior space, which results in practical advantages for both passengers and cargo.
 This car also draws attention from passers-by, not just because of its eccentric shape, but partially due to its limited numbers out on the road.

 As for that central gauge cluster, some folks like it and others dont.
 Its best to try it a while before deciding.